binhlam10796/takai_expenses/README.md

 ## Demo

 Include a demo video or screenshots showcasing the app in action.
-You can find them in the [Demo](/Demo) directory.
+You can find them on [Youtube](https://youtu.be/7f_x5l2B7ls).